True Crew Annual June Recital

 HAIR REQUIREMENTS

-• Girls: All dancers must wear a slicked, middle-part, low bun at the nape of the neck for all class and group pictures.
+• Girls: All dancers must wear a slicked, middle-part, low bun at the nape of the neck for the June Recital.
 Bangs must be pulled back off the face so eyes are clearly visible in photos and on stage.

 • Boys: Hair must be neatly styled and away from the face.